- PrintArticle Summary

 Detoxification is the first stage in treating butalbital addiction and typically lasts from seven days to a few weeks.
 This duration depends on the level of addiction and the patient's method of treatment.

 The critical first step in recovery is butalbital detoxification and treatment of withdrawal symptoms.
-If you or someone you know is battling butalbital withdrawal symptoms, or showing signs of addiction, call 1-888-658-5242 to contact a medical professional immediately and discover what your options are for treatment.
+If you or someone you know is battling butalbital withdrawal symptoms or showing signs of addiction, call 1-888-935-1318Who Answers? to contact a medical professional immediately and discover what your options are for treatment.
 Calls are private and there is no obligation or cost for information.

 |Butalbital Information at a Glance|